Visitor Requirements and Responsibilities

 6 Months Mandatory – Rooted and Established (approximately 180 days)

-1. Introduce the resident to Jesus, the only One who has the power to free him from the bondage of sin, death, addiction, and oppression.
+1. To introduce the resident to Jesus, the only One who has the power to free him from the bondage of sin, death, addiction, and oppression.

-2. Establish the resident in the areas of his understanding, character, and discipline.
+2. To establish the resident in the areas of his understanding, character, and discipline.

-3. Give the resident the tools that he will need to live victoriously the rest of his life.
+3. To give the resident the necessary tools he will need to live victoriously for the rest of his life.

-4. Impart a kingdom vision to the resident.
+4. To Impart a kingdom vision to the resident.

-5. Ground the resident in the discipleship process and ignite the resident to a lifestyle of service, worship, and evangelism.
+5. To ground the resident in the discipleship process and ignite in the resident a lifestyle of service, worship, and evangelism.

-6. Prepare the resident spiritually, emotionally, and financially for transition toward independence.
+6. To prepare the resident spiritually, emotionally, and financially for transition toward independence.

-9. Complete all of the core curriculum, including the scripture reading plan, scripture memory plan, book reports, lessons, and prayer journal.
+8. To complete all of the core curriculum; including the scripture reading plan, scripture memory plan, book reports, lessons, and prayer journal.

 Graduate Program (4 months optional) – Applied and Sent Out (approximately 120 days)

-- Decide whether resident will transition out of the home or move toward service within the ministry.
+- To decide whether resident will transition out of the home or move toward service within the ministry.

-- Help those in re-entry to transition out of the home.
-Help meet their needs of housing, employment, and transportation by providing coordination with other social service agencies, ministries, and the government, and possibly by providing some monetary assistance.
+- To help those who have successfully graduated to transition out of the home.
+To assist them in meeting their needs of housing, employment, and transportation by providing coordination with other governmental, social service agencies and ministries.

-- Allow the resident to maintain the disciplines of the Christian life with accountability as an essential and with Christ as the focus of his life.
+- To allow the resident to maintain the disciplines of the Christian life with accountability as an essential need with Christ as the focus of his life.

-Please fill out the following form for each person that is on the visitation list – If you are filling this form out on a Friday or Saturday, please plan to visit the following week, if you try to visit before being approved you will be asked to leave.
+Please fill out the following form for each person that is on the visitation list – You will be unable to visit until you have completed the visitor Orientation Class with Mr. Duke held on the 2nd and 4th Sunday of every month, if you attempt to visit before being approved you will be asked to leave.

-Please remember that just because you have filled out the visitor information form, it does not mean that you are an approved visitor.
-When your visitation application has been processed and approved you will receive a notification by either telephone or email.
+Please remember that because you have filled out the visitor information form, it does not mean that you are an approved visitor.
+Mr. Duke will contact you either by phone or email.

-For any questions regarding visitation and policies please contact Louie and Stephanie Pancoast at (940) 222-7008
+For any questions regarding visitation and policies please contact Mike Duke email@example.com